rynebool/FINALPROJECT/README.md

-# FINALPROJECT
+# Student Attendance Management System

-Student Attendance Management System is a console application coded in Python programming language.It is a system where you can manage the students attendance information.
+A console application coded in Python programming language.
+It is a system where you can manage the students attendance information.
 You can also use this system to view students attendance details.

 # FEATURES
 1. Add New Student Attendance